201 W. Ohio Street,

 2 people favorited this theater

 The theater was heavily remodeled in 1937, when its name was changed to the Ritz Theater, and its interior was redone in Art Moderne style, the original Neo-Classical decor all but lost.
 Also, a new marquee was added at this time, which was itself replaced again in the late-1940’s with the current semi-circular shaped Streamline style marquee.
+It was operated by Affiliated Theaters Inc. of Indianapolis, IN.

 The Ritz Theater closed as a movie house in 1969, but was purchased from its last owner by the Rockville Chamber of Commerce.
 It has been the home of the Parke Players since 1971, and since that time, has been constantly under renovation and restoration.
 The Players continue to present live theater on the Ritz' stage today.
 In 2012 it was equipped with a digital projector and now screens first-run movies.